V4Fire/Client/src/core/data/README.md

 Basically, the result of a middleware function is ignoring, with the exceptions of promises and functions.
 If some middleware returns a promise, it will be awaited.
 And if at least one of middlewares returns a function, then the result of invoking this function will be returned as the request result.
-It can be helpful for organizing mocks of data and other similar cases when you don't want to execute a real request.
+It can be helpful to organize mocks of data and other similar cases when you don't want to execute a real request.

 ```js
 import Provider, { provider, Response } from 'core/provider';